XargsUK/helm-charts/README.md

 ## Available Charts

+### Helicone Core - LLM Observability Platform

+Helicone Core is a comprehensive LLM observability and monitoring platform that includes web interface, API gateway (Jawn), ClickHouse for analytics, MinIO for storage, and PostgreSQL database.

+This chart has been adapted to run on both local development and production MicroK8s clusters, in addition to AWS environments.

+To install the VIA chart:

+  `helm install helicone <alias>/helicone --set image.repository=your-registry/helicone`

+To uninstall the chart:

+  `helm delete helicone`

 ### VIA - QMK Keyboard Configuration Tool

 VIA is a powerful, open-source web-based interface for configuring your QMK-powered mechanical keyboard.